TheMrityunjayPathak/TitanicSurvivalPrediction/README.md

 ![download](https://github.com/TheMrityunjayPathak/TitanicSurvivalPrediction/assets/123563634/cd218922-c0be-42f7-b50c-f5a1bea32ba5)

-3️⃣ **Model Building**
+**Model Building**

-I used Logistic Regression for this Problem as here we have to classify the Survival of Passengers.

-- Firstly I have created Dependent and Independent Variables for our Traning and Testing.
+- Firstly I have defined Dependent and Independent Variables for our Traning and Testing.

 - I have splitted data into Traning and Testing Set by using Train Test Split.